AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

 ## Purge completed jobs {#purging-completed-jobs}

-AEM Assets runs a purge job everyday at 1:00 AM to delete completed asynchronous jobs that are more than a day old.
+Experience Manager Assets runs a purge job everyday at 1:00 AM to delete completed asynchronous jobs that are more than a day old.

 You can modify the schedule for the purge job and the duration for which details of completed jobs are retained before they are deleted.
 You can also configure the maximum number of completed jobs for which details are retained at any point of time.